 Definition of Honeypots

 A cybersecurity honeypot is a computer system designed to attract cyber attackers so that security researchers can see how they operate and what they might be after.
-The honeypot is usually isolated from organizations’ main production environments, serving as bait to lure attackers into engaging with it without endangering the organization’s data.
+The honeypot is usually isolated from organisations’ main production environments, serving as bait to lure attackers into engaging with it without endangering the organisation’s data.

 History of Honeypots